Practice with Prefixes #1

 By Joan Hoffmann

-In this learning activity you'll write a description of a vegetable peeler and submits it to the instructor.
+In this learning activity you'll view a graphical layout of the transactional communication model.

 Barriers to Effective Listening (Video)